 - Together we will be better placed to meet the needs of the children in our schools and contribute to the system leadership agenda.
 The Academy Trust will continuously look for opportunities to share experience and develop all staff through CPD and enhanced leadership roles.
 We will be outward facing, forward thinking and looking for opportunities to offer school-to-school support within and outside of our Academy Trust. - Alongside the Growth and Development Strategy, we will build our leadership capacity to reflect our aspirations for the Trust.
-We aspire to grow by a maximum of two schools each year, inclusive of one school that may require more intensive support. - The roles of Chief Executive Officer and Director of Finance and Operations, with some central administrative support have been established centrally from the start of the Trust.
-Additional external expertise will be brokered until such a time that the growing needs of the Trust can be sustained with an increased central leadership function.
-Enhanced Leadership opportunities will be offered to staff across the Trust to lead on defined improvement projects and support effective networking. - The part-time roles of the CEO and DFO will increase, to full time, relative to the size of the trust, with the expectation that these will be full time for the point of issue of academy orders for an additional one or two schools, depending on number of pupils.
+We aspire to grow by a maximum of three schools each year, inclusive of one school that may require more intensive support. - The roles of Chief Executive Officer and Director of Finance and Operations, with some central administrative support have been established centrally from the start of the Trust. - CAPACITY - Additional external expertise will be brokered until such a time that the growing needs of the Trust can be sustained with an increased central leadership function. - Enhanced Leadership opportunities will be offered to staff across the Trust to lead on defined improvement projects and support effective networking.